ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-syntax-analysis.markdown

 categories:
 ---

-Once you [get access to the documents of a project of a solution]() it's time to do some woodoo magic.
+Once you [get access to the documents of a project of a solution]() it's time to do some Roslyn sorcery.

 Let's review how we get to a document: